Optimal sequencing depth for single-cell RNA-sequencing in Wasserstein space: Empirical results

 \subsection{Results for various intrinsic dimensions}

 The optimal allocation is crucially dependent on the intrinsic dimension $k$.
-We investigate this further by constructing synthetic versions of the reprogramming dataset with different values of $k$, to produce synthetic population distributions $\mu_k$.
+We investigate this further by constructing synthetic versions of the reprogramming dataset with different values of $k$ to produce synthetic population distributions $\mu_k$.
 Details on these constructions, and some statistics of the synthetic datasets, are presented in \Cref{appsubsec: lower-dim}.
+As before, the intrinsic dimensions in question are estimated via the heuristic from \Cref{loc:assessing_the_intrinsic_dimension}; see \Cref{fig:synthetic-k-estimation-plot}.

-We repeat the experiment from \Cref{loc:results_on_the_wot_dataset} on the synthetic distributions $\mu_k$ for various values of $k$; the results are presented in \Cref{fig: nmf-synthetic}.
-As before, the observed $\log m$ - $\log n^*$ relationships are reasonably approximated by the respective theoretically derived optimal allocations (with $C=1/2$).
+We repeat the experiment from \Cref{loc:results_on_the_wot_dataset} on the synthetic distributions $\mu_k$ for various values of $k$; the observed $\log m$ - $\log n^*$ relationships are presented in \Cref{fig: nmf-synthetic}.
+For a more quantitative assessment, we estimate the slope of each observed $\log m$ - $\log n^*$ relationship via a linear least squares fit (green dash-dot line), and track its dependence on $k$.
+The optimal allocation theory~\eqref{eq: optimal n with C} suggests that this slope be $1- \frac{2}{k+2}$ (orange dash-dot line).
+We set $C=2$ as in \Cref{loc:results_on_the_wot_dataset}.

+We notice that the theory predicts the fitted slopes fairly well across the values of $k$ tested.
+Moreover, the different slopes observed in \Cref{fig: nmf-synthetic}, which are smaller than 1 in particular, demonstrate variably sublinear dependence of $n^*$ on $m$; this is different from the linear relationship discussed in \citet{zhang2020determining}.